VB6Hobbyst7/FF4-Randomizer/readme.txt

 u - Un-dummy items that were removed from the original FF2US.
 This will make
     them available in shops and in chests if you randomize either of those.

+v - Randomize vitals.
+    This gives characters random starting stats and stat progressions.
+The amount you start with in a stat will give you a good indication of how it will progress.
+If the "higher starting MP" flag is set, it will also cause characters to generally have higher MP progressions with this flag.